szager-chromium/rr/Usage.md

 ## Recording an execution

-Running rr in "record" mode creates a path in the current directory which contains the trace file(s).
+Running rr in "record" mode creates a path in the current directory into which the trace files are saved.
 To invoke the recorder, run

     rr record /path/to/binary [arguments to binary]

 The trace is saved to the path `trace_$n`.

+The overhead of recording an application with rr is pretty low, but it depends on the application's workload.
+In general you should expect around a 1.2x to 1.4x slowdown.
+At the lowest end, a purely CPU-bound tracee will incur around 1.1x-1.2x overhead.
+At the high end, a tracee that just makes syscalls in a tight loop can have 4x slowdown or more.

+rr doesn't record shared-memory multithreading, so it forces your application's threads to execute serially.
+Your application can see an additional slowdown if it takes advantage of hardware parallelism.

 ## Debugging a recording

 To begin debugging a recording `trace_$n`, run
 <pre>
-$ rr replay trace_$n
+$ rr replay trace_0
 GNU gdb (GDB) Fedora 7.6.50.20130731-19.fc20
 ...
 0x4cee2050 in _start () from /lib/ld-linux.so.2